-Explore the historic Buda Castle and Gellert Hill and enjoy the most spectacular views of Budapest.
+Enjoy a spectacular panoramic tour of the fairytale Buda Castle District and Gellert Hill with the most fabulous views of the city

 Tour highlights